jack11wagner/jack11wagner/README.md

 * My name is Jack Wagner
-* Currently a junior Computer Science major at Moravian University
+* Currently a Junior Computer Science major at Moravian University
 * Interested in a career in Data Science
 * Languages: Python, Java